Mohamaaaddd1/Healthcare-Cost-Drivers-SQK-Tableau-Kaggle-data-/README.md

 ## 📈 Results:
 Population Overview (KPIs)

-* The average medical cost per person is $X,XXX, with charges ranging from $MIN to $MAX.
+* The average medical cost per person is $13,270, with charges ranging from $1,122 to $63,770.

-* The standard deviation of ~$Y,YYY indicates wide variability in patient expenses, suggesting high-risk outliers.
+* The standard deviation of ~$12,110 indicates wide variability in patient expenses, suggesting high-risk outliers.

 Lifestyle Factors

-* Smokers pay Z% more on average than non-smokers, making smoking the strongest individual cost driver.
+* Smokers pay 280% more on average than non-smokers, making smoking the strongest individual cost driver.

-* Obese patients (BMI ≥ 30) spend $X,XXX more on average compared to those with a healthy BMI range (18.5–24.9).
+* Obese patients (BMI ≥ 30) spend $5,143 more on average compared to those with a healthy BMI range (18.5–24.9).

 Age & Life Stage

-* Costs increase gradually in early adulthood but accelerate after age 50, peaking in the senior group (60+).
+* Costs increase gradually in early adulthood but accelerate after age 50.

+* Healthcare costs rise steadily with age, accelerating after 45.
+Seniors (60+) average $21,248 per year, more than double the costs of young adults ($9,182).

 * The middle-age group (45–59) shows the steepest rise in average charges, signaling the onset of chronic conditions.

 Family Burden

-* Families with children tend to spend more, though the increase is not linear — e.g., costs plateau beyond 3+ children, suggesting risk-sharing within households.
+* Healthcare costs generally rise with family size, peaking at ~$15,355 for families with 3 children.
+Beyond that, averages decline, but due to very small sample sizes.

 Regional Disparities